mmister411/salvationelements/Semantic_Function_Schema.md

     - Alerts:
     - Corruptions:

-The Functional Template is a structured tool for analyzing any spiritual, ethical, or doctrinal element by mapping its mechanics, triggers, evidence, boundaries, and outcomes.
-It is not a conceptual overview or doctrinal summary.
-It is a logic-based, scripture-reference-backed diagnostic form designed to describe what a thing does, how it works, and under what conditions it functions.
+The Semantic Function Schema is a structured tool for analyzing any spiritual, ethical, conceptual, or operational element by mapping its meaning, function, triggers, evidence, boundaries, and distortions.
+It is not a summary or overview.
+It is a logic-based, condition-aware diagnostic form designed to describe what something is called, what it does, how it works, and under what conditions it operates.

 Below is a description of the template, followed by what is entailed in filling it out.